microsoft/DirectX-Specs/d3d/D3D12EnhancedBarriers.md

 #### Command List Record Validation Phase

-During command list record, the initial layout, sync scope, and accessibility of a resource is indeterminate.
-As such, the debug layer sets these to a assumed values and reconciles these assumptions at the `ExecuteCommandLists` call-site phase.
+During command list recording, the initial layout, sync scope, and accessibility of a resource is indeterminate.
+As such, the debug layer sets these to assumed values and reconciles these assumptions at the `ExecuteCommandLists` call-site phase.
 Subsequent record-time validation builds on that initial assumption.

 #### `ExecuteCommandLists` Call-Site Validation Phase